nforgeio/neonSDK/Doc/DEVELOPER.md

-# neonSDK Developer Setup
+# NEONSDK Developer Setup

-This page describes how to get started with neonSDK development.
+This page describes how to get started with NEONSDK development.

 ## Workstation Requirements